4ykh4nCyb3r/4ykh4nCyb3r.github.io/_posts/2025-12-19-lab05_authentication.md

 - **`passwordEncoder.matches(...)`**: This verifies the credentials.
 - **The Branch**: If the password is wrong, the code jumps to the bottom block.
 If the password is right, it enters the `if` block.
 - **The Reveal**: The attacker sends a password.
 If they get "Invalid username", they know it's wrong.
-If they get "Your account is locked", they know the password was **right**, even though they can't log in yet.
+If they get "You have made too many incorrect login attempts...", they know the password was **right**, even though they can't log in yet.

 ### C# (ASP.NET Core)